wsp-sag/onboard_survey_visualization_tool/README.md

 Please make sure all the coordinate fields are numeric, otherwise the shiny app might not run properly.
 The leaflet map in this tool has a base map.
 If the base map is not loaded correctly, please open the tool in browser.
 To use the sample data included in the _\data_ folder, please download [King County Metro GTFS data](http://transitfeeds.com/p/king-county-metro/73).

+### Contact Information

+Any suggestion or advice to this repository is welcome!
+The WSP member responsible for this repository is Dora Wu (j.wu@wsp.com).